My Claude Code Setup

 4 The Building Blocks

-Now that you have seen what the system does, here is how it is configured.
-Claude Code’s power comes from five configuration layers that work together.
-Think of them as the operating system for your academic project.
+Understanding the configuration layers helps you customize the workflow and debug when things go wrong.
+Claude Code’s power comes from five configuration layers that work together — think of them as the operating system for your academic project.

 • Folder structure — where everything lives

-• Current state — which lectures are done, what’s in progress
+• Current state — what’s done, what’s in progress

 # CLAUDE.MD --- My Course Development